sergiocollado/potpourri/Notes_on_protocols/Notes_on_2G_GSM_Global_System_for_Mobiles.md

  - One or more Base Station Controllers (BSC)
  - One or more Base Transceiver Stations (BTS)

-A RAN (Radio Access Network) may contain one or more BSSs
+A RAN (Radio Access Network) may contain one or more BSSs.

+The transmissiion between the BSC and the BTS is called as the front-haul link, and this link can be an electrical cable, and microwave link, or optical fibre link.

+### Base Tranceiver Station